Plutonium tetrachloride: With dimethoxyethane

 Plutonium tetrachloride forms a stable adduct with dimethoxyethane (CH3OCH2CH2OCH3) with formula PuCl4(DME)2 (DME=dimethoxyethane).
 This compound can be prepared via evaporation of a hydrochloric acid solution containing plutonium(IV), adding the product to dimethoxyethane, and then adding trimethylsilyl chloride.
 This adduct can be used to prepare other compounds.
 For example, when it is dissolved in tetrahydrofuran, it is partially reduced to form the mixed-valence complex [Pu^{III}Cl2(THF)5]+[Pu^{IV}Cl5(THF)]-.

 (THF=tetrahydrofuran).
 It has also been used to prepare the compound plutonium(IV) N-(tert-butyl)isobutyramide (Pu(ita)4, ita=N-(tert-butyl)isobutyramide) through reaction with potassium N-(tert-butyl)isobutyramide.
 Pu(ita)4 has been investigated in the production of oxidation state-pure plutonium(IV) oxide.

 The structure of the dimethoxyethane adduct of plutonium tetrachloride.
 Green represents chlorine atoms, red represents oxygen atoms, grey represents carbon atoms, white represents hydrogen atoms, and blue represents plutonium atoms.

 Other complexes

 Plutonium tetrachloride also forms an adduct with diphenylsulfoxide (Ph2SO).
 This adduct has been prepared by boiling a solution consisting of plutonium(IV) dissolved in hydrochloric acid, suspending the residue in acetonitrile, and adding to it an acetonitrile solution of diphenylsulfoxide.
 The resulting product has the formula PuCl4(Ph2SO)3, and is a rare example of plutonium in its +4 oxidation state with a coordination number of 7 (forming 7 bonds).

 When the related compound dicaesium hexachloroplutonate is reacted with liquid ammonia at low temperatures, the ammoniate (solid incorporating ammonia).
 The initial product has composition PuCl_{4}·~7–8NH_{3}, which decomposes over a period of weeks to form PuCl4*5NH3.
 PuCl4*5NH3 is stable at room temperature.
 Both compounds are ammine complexes, meaning that the ammonia in them is bonded to the plutonium atoms.

-Uses

-A mixture of uranium tetrachloride and plutonium tetrachloride can be used as fuel for nuclear reactors.